-Similar again to the VG279Q, this monitor offers a full array of ergonomic versatility, as well as two integrated 2 W speakers.
-It also includes two HDMI 2.0 ports, one DisplayPort 1.2, and one 3.5 mm audio-out.
-Note that this monitor can have its refresh rate overclocked to 165 Hz, but can only do so when plugged into a device via the DisplayPort.
+This monitor offers a full array of ergonomic versatility, as well as two integrated 2 W speakers.
+Its display connectivity includes two HDMI 2.0 ports, one DisplayPort 1.2, and one 3.5 mm audio-out.
+Note that the ASUS TUF Gaming VG27AQ can have its refresh rate overclocked to 165 Hz, but can only do so when plugged into a device via the DisplayPort.
 The HDMI port, which is needed for the Playstation 5, can still support 144 Hz.

 Additional features for this monitor include: A 5-way OSD joystick, Adaptative-Sync, ELMB, GameFast Input technology, GamePlus, GameVisual, Shadow Boost, Trace Free technology, and Flicker-Free technology.

-Like the VG279Q, the ASUS TUF Gaming VG27AQ is also a very popular monitor that can be difficult to find at times.
+The ASUS TUF Gaming VG27AQ is a very popular monitor that can be difficult to find at times.
 It has an MSRP of $499, but its price does fluctuate according to availability.
 For its retail price it is a bit expensive, but it’s still worth every penny for its all-around quality and performance.